State of Kedah Star of Valour

+It is the Kedahan equivilant of the Victoria Cross (military recipients) and the George Cross (civilian recipients).

 History

 It was founded by Sultan Badlishah of Kedah on 30 October 1952.

 Recipients

-It is as a reward for acts of supreme valour performed by the military or civilians in circumstances of extreme danger during peacetime or war.
+It is as a reward for acts of supreme valour performed by the military or civilians (in uniformed organizations or not) in circumstances of extreme danger during peacetime or war.
 There should be at least two witnesses to a candidate's deed.
 This award may be conferred posthumously.

 Classes

 It is awarded in one class: